ballerina-platform/module-ballerina-mcp/ballerina/README.md

 1. The function must be marked `isolated`.
 2. Parameters should be a subtype of `anydata`.
 3. The tool should return a subtype of `anydata|error`.
-4. The `@mcp:McpTool` annotation is not required unless you want fine-grained control.
+4. The `@mcp:Tool` annotation is not required unless you want fine-grained control.
 If the annotation is not provided, the documentation string will be considered as the description.

 #### Step 4: Advanced Service Implementation (Optional)